Karwelox/VisuaLive/ReadMe.md

 ## What is VisuaLive

-VisuaLive is a set of software thought to handle, modify and generate in a smart way the graphic part and control the lighting system of an interactive music installation
+VisuaLive is a set of software thought to handle, modify and generate in a smart way the graphic part and control the lighting system of an interactive music installation.

 ## Idea and Goal